pooyanjamshidi/pooyanjamshidi.github.io/index.md

     <tr>
         <td> <span class="label success">11/10/23</span></td>
-        <td> Shahriar Iqbal has successfully defended his PhD on <strong>Performance Modeling, Debugging, and Optimization of Configurable Computer Systems: A Causal and Statistical Machine Learning Perspective</strong>.
-With 3 A* publications at EuroSys, SoCC, and JAIR, he is among a few exceptional PhD graduates at UofSC.
+        <td> <strong>Shahriar Iqbal</strong> has successfully defended his PhD on Performance Modeling, Debugging, and Optimization of Configurable Computer Systems: A Causal and Statistical Machine Learning Perspective.
+With 3 A* publications at EuroSys, SoCC, and JAIR, he is among a few exceptional Ph.D. graduates at UofSC.
 Not to mention that Shahriar is officially the first Ph.D. graduate out of my group, and I am so proud of his achievements.
 Well done, Shahriar!
         </td>
     </tr>